 - Unhealthy obsession with healthy foods and eating.

-- Having a strict dietary regimen, and not being able to be flexible without experiencing anxiety.
+- Having a strict dietary regimen and not being able to be flexible without experiencing anxiety.

-- Obsessed with food research, devoting a large amount of time to thinking/planning meals, scanning product labels, surfing information on the internet regarding different ingredients.
+- Obsessed with food research, devoting a large amount of time to thinking/planning meals, scanning product labels, and surfing information on the internet regarding different ingredients.

-- Avoiding foods as bad or unclean despite not having any reasonable grounds to do so.
+- Avoiding foods as bad or unclean, despite not having any reasonable grounds to do so.
 This can lead to rejecting a wide variety of foods that are not up to personal standards.

 - Fearing losing control over diet if not prepared by oneself, so eating out once in a while can lead to potentially severe consequences.
 This leads to avoiding social events or gatherings that involve food prepared by others.